Demo, Price Buildup & Close

 What everyone loves is how easy it is to, Becky, apply.

-Used to be, I had to fill out a health questionnaire, mail in an application, the company would look it over and decide whether to take you or not – it would be a couple weeks before you even knew if you had coverage.
+Used to be, we had to fill out a health questionnaire, mail in an application, the company would look it over and decide whether to take you or not – it would be a couple weeks before you even knew if you had coverage.

 BUT NOW, I can plug in your information on my iPad here and we can KNOW whether or not they’re going to take you right here at your table.
 Isn’t that cool?